 5.F.ii Who can provide authorization

-Authorization for access to and use of data for research purposes must be provided by the owner or administrator of the data set or medical record system.
+HIPAA Authorization for access to and use of protected health information (PHI) or other institutionally owned data for research purposes must be provided by the owner or administrator of the data set or medical record system.
 Authorization should be documented in a letter on letterhead or an e-mail and signed by an individual who has the authority to grant the permission.
+Authorization for access to PHI can only be provided by a designated Privacy Officer or designated Privacy Board for the holder of the Protected Health Information(PHI).

 Part 6: HawkIRB Section V Other HRPP Committee Review